Pylons/pyramid/docs/narr/vhosting.rst

 applications.
 These are explained below.

-Virtual root support is useful when you'd like to host some model in a :mod:`repoze.bfg` model graph as an application under a URL pathname that does not include the model path itself.
+Virtual root support is useful when you'd like to host some model in a :mod:`repoze.bfg` object graph as an application under a URL pathname that does not include the model path itself.
 For example, you might want to serve the object at the traversal path ``/cms`` as an application reachable via ``http://example.com/`` (as opposed to